What Quality Means at Maiden Home10/16/2018

 Our business model allows us to maintain a competitive price while improving the quality of your furniture - often by a multiple of three or more!
 This means dollars in your pocket and truly exceptional furniture in your home.
 Seem like a good deal?
 We think so too.

 North Carolina is home to the world’s premier furniture craftsmen, and they are the magic behind every Maiden Home piece.
 Each of our pieces is still handmade to order, using techniques that have been passed down through generations and developed long before Ford invented the assembly line.
 That’s why you’ll find unique, handcrafted details on our products, like the fan-pleated roll-arm of the Carmine sofa or the carved wood arms of The Leroy chair, that have long been stripped out of mass produced furniture.
 We design each piece in our collection to celebrate the skill of our partners who craft them with such care.

 Compare to: Most big-box retailers have shipped their production overseas to places like China and Vietnam where furniture can be produced cheaply, but at a disappointing quality standard.
-The workers building this furniture aren’t skilled enough to execute those perfect rows of tufting or that hand-carved wood arm.
+The workers building this furniture overseas are rarely skilled enough to execute those perfect rows of tufting or that hand-carved wood arm.
 This is why you’ll find pared-down, generic design and quality that will consistently let you down (and probably already has).

 We precision-cut our upholstered frames using 1” thick plywood made of kiln dried hardwood that is glued, double doweled and corner blocked for extra support.
 In some instances, like our Leroy and Hayes chairs, we use solid kiln-dried hardwood for the frame.
 All this means no warping, no cracking, no splitting and no faulty corners.
 We’re so confident in the longevity of our frames, each is covered by a lifetime warranty.